nk-gears/useful-links/README.md

 - [Reduce JavaScript Payloads with Code Splitting](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/code-splitting/)
 - [Brotli compression delivered from AWS](https://medium.com/@felice.geracitano/brotli-compression-delivered-from-aws-7be5b467c2e1)
 - [AWS CloudFront Compression using Lambda@Edge - where is brotli?!](https://medium.com/@kazaz.or/aws-cloudfront-compression-using-lambda-edge-where-is-brotli-6d296f41f784)
+- [To push, or not to push?!](https://noti.st/patrickhamann/y2sScd/to-push-or-not-to-push) - A journey of resource loading in the browser

 ### Input / Throughput